- The difference between a CV and a professional bio

 Jay Shetty | Personal Brand

-Jay Shetty starts his introduction with “Meet the former monk who is making wisdom go viral.”
+Jay Shetty's profile headline and introduction quickly grab the reader's attention: “Meet the former monk who is making wisdom go viral.”

 He immediately elaborates on this statement and further builds his credibility by explaining that he has 200 million views on social media, over one million followers, and was selected for Forbes 30 Under 30.